 Alternatively, you could use fabric softener which has an ingredient which loosens hairs, just spray a diluted solution on the seat and leave to dry then vacuum as normal (also has the added bonus of smelling great) You could even use a dedicated pet hair removal vacuum.

 However, if your dog is in the car a lot it may be easier to place a blanket in there to prevent hair, odour and stains.

 This quality booster has terrific reviews and when combined with the Kurgo harness offers comfort and safety for even the most discerning pup.

 Perfect for pups up to 30lb, the covers are washable, and it is collapsible for easy storage

 See the options for big breeds next ...

 Our Choice for Medium / Large breeds

-When choosing car seats for dogs, you want to be looking at the safest.
+When choosing you want to be focused on buying the safest seat..
 It is important and you should always check the dimensions before ordering.
-I recommend the Solvit pet safety seat, while it is a little more expensive than some of the others, it is excellent quality and has been rigorously tested giving you extra peace of mind.
+I recommend the Solvit car seat, while it is a little more expensive than some of the others, it is excellent quality and has been rigorously tested giving you extra peace of mind.